yusa-n/chronist-ai/README.md

 ## Overview

 Chronist solves the challenge of running autonomous AI coding assistants safely on local codebases.
-It provides isolation, real-time visibility, and approval controls for AI-driven development tasksensuring you maintain complete control over what changes get applied.
+It provides isolation, real-time visibility, and approval controls for AI-driven development tasks - ensuring you maintain complete control over what changes get applied.

 Powered by your existing Claude Code subscription.
 No separate subscription required during beta.